It is hard to lose your best friend human or canine.

 My Dad can be very difficult.
 He does not think the glass is half-full or half-empty, he thinks it is always shattered.
 That level of negativity coming at you every day is wearing.
 How did my Mother do it?
 Merlin was the bright spot in my day.
 He was always happy to see me and always ready to go do fun stuff.

 On March 5, 2015, in the middle of his 11th year of life, Merlin died.
 I will not go into the details of his death only to say that it was due to complications from surgery and I was with him when he died.

 I was devastated.
 The thought of coming home everyday and not seeing my Merlin was unbearable.
-To deal with this huge whole in my life, I started a search for a new poodle.
+To deal with this huge hole in my life, I started a search for a new Poodle.
 Merlin’s breeder died in 2006.
 I am a poodle girl and I cannot be without a poodle.
-It can take a while to find a standard poodle because you want to get one from a AKC preferred breeder and not one that breeds “doodles” of any kind.
+It can take a while to find a Standard Poodle because you want to get one from a AKC preferred breeder and not one that breeds “doodles” of any kind.

 I got lucky and found a great dog in about three weeks.
 I wanted another black poodle, but this guy from Targa Poodles in Saline, MI, charmed me with his temperament.
 Here he is the day I brought him home at ten weeks old.

 I named him Charming.
 He is like Merlin in that he is a poodle.

 That is where the similarities end.
 When I first brought him home I kept thinking Merlin would like him.
 I still miss my Merlin.
 Charming makes me laugh and he keeps me busy.
 Not only do I have to teach him the regular dog stuff like walking on a leash, sit, stay, recall do not potty in the house; but I have teach him to like baths and grooming.
 We are learning together.
 I have never raised a puppy myself.
 I always adopted older dogs.
 This is a lot of fun.
 See what I mean?